Saha-s2400566/Hawo/README.md

-# Hawo - Beauty and Wellness Management System
+# Hawie - Beauty and Wellness Management System

 A full-stack application for managing beauty and wellness appointments, staff, and services.